0xmicrosoft15/sui-defi-valuefy/README.md

 Create a pool contract that accepts deposit from lenders and borrow money to the borrowers

 - Lenders can lend any amount of money and earn some interest for it.
-- User or borrower can borrow some amount of tokens (limited) , and pay back with interest for some time period.
+- User or borrower can borrow some amount of tokens (limited), and pay back with interest for some time period.
-- Interest is calculated according the interest rate and borrowing time peroid
+- Interest is calculated according to the interest rate and borrowing time peroid
 - Lender can withdraw the amount later with extra interest earning
-- Other functions can be called to determine the balance at any point of time , and the rewards earned
+- Other functions can be called to determine the balance at any point of time, and the rewards earned

 ### Vault Contract